jacobdaviescam/The-Borderlands-Atlas/content/blog/welcome-to-the-borderlands.md

 ---

-*If you're curious about the technical details, this site is built with Next.js, styled with a custom dark academia palette, and uses Markmap for mind maps.
+*If you're curious about the technical details, this site is built with Next.js, and uses Markmap for mind maps.
 The source is public on GitHub.*